-Bloomberg News said employees reported bullying, intimidation, harassment, victimisation, unwanted way and we are working with external HR advisers to identify areas where we can drive further progress."
+Bloomberg News said employees reported bullying, intimidation, harassment, victimisation, unwanted attention, sexual harassment and racial abuse to the lawyer.

 A spokesperson for TMK told Insurance Day: "TMK has clear standards and policies for workplace conduct, any breach of these will be taken extremely seriously and would not reflect our company values.